Malavika Avinash

-Malavika Avinash (born 28 January 1976) is an Indian spokesperson, actress, television personality and politician who is the current State spokesperson of Bharatiya Janata Party of Karnataka.
+Malavika Avinash is an Indian spokesperson, actress, television personality and politician who is the current State spokesperson of Bharatiya Janata Party of Karnataka.
 She is known for her work in Kannada and Tamil films.
 She hosted Baduku Jataka Bandi, a television show that aired on Zee Kannada.
 She is a part of the ensemble cast in the highest grossing Kannada movie - K.G.F: Chapter 2.

 Early life

-Malavika was born on 28 January 1976, in a Tamil family to N. Ganesan.
+Malavika was born in a Tamil family to N. Ganesan from Thanjavur.
 Her father was a banker and writer, and her mother, Savithri, a vocalist and dancer.
 She was initiated into classical arts under the tutelage of Padmashree Leela Samson in Bharatanatyam and Pandit Partho Das on the sitar.
 G. V. Iyer spotted her at a dance performance as Krishna and cast her as Krishna in his Krishnavataar.
 She then played a lead role as a princess in Prema Karanth's Panorama children's film Nakkala Rajakumari.

 She completed her Bachelor of Law at Bangalore University and was awarded 3rd rank.

 She married actor Avinash in 2001.
 They have a son named Gaalav.